Harshraj4423/Sign2Text/README.md

-This Project Sign2text Lang is Created
+This Project Sign2text Language is Created